VincentLindsay/Help-Desk-Portfolio/Active Directory User Administration lab/Build the Virtual Environment/README.md

 # Overview
 - This section will focus on the deployment of three VMs:
-  - Windows server 2022
+  - Windows server 2022.
-  - Windows 11 Client
+  - Windows 11 Client.
   - Ubuntu Server 24.04.4 for osTicket.

 # Deploying Servers